lambdaclass/cairo_native/docs/execution_walkthrough.md

 ### Syscall handlers

-The syscall handler is similar to the runtime in the sense that we have C-compatible functions called from MLIR, but it's different in that they're built into Cairo Native itself rather than an external library, and that their implementation is user-dependent.
+The syscall handler is similar to the runtime in the sense that we have C-compatible functions called from MLIR, but it's different in that their implementation is user-dependent.

 To allow for user-provided syscall handler implementations we pass a pointer to